Project

 -h, --hard-sync

-Upserts a new copy of the parent onto the child.
+Force the child to match the parent by discarding all changes in the child.
 Defaults to soft sync.

 Usage